 As a guide, the Farmlands is a run that constantly inspires me to be the best I can be.
 It is a goal run, something to be working towards, so that I can spend more time on it and introduce others to the same experience that I treasure so much.

-The 2017 Farmlands guide crew are the creme de le crop.
-You’ll find Dave Seal, Todd, John Abercrombie, Giani, Tyler, Seamus, Nicole, and Ethan leading the charge out there, awing you with their whitewater finesse and geology lessons simultaneously.
+The 2018 Farmlands guide crew are the creme de le crop.
+You’ll find Dave Seal, Todd, John Abercrombie, Giani, Tyler, Seamus, Nicole, Ethan, and more leading the charge out there, awing you with their whitewater finesse and geology lessons simultaneously.

 The best way that I can describe The Farmlands is as subterranean.
 A line of pine trees weaving through open fields of grain is the only evidence of what lays below.
 The land suddenly drops away to reveal a deep, lush canyon, once carved by lava but now finds itself ushering snow melt in its hurried journey to the Columbia River.
 Looking up from the boats, the existence of bustling farm life seems foreign, as the canyon is adorned with ferns draping over the water, purple harebells clinging to the dark rock, and icy springs cascading out of fissures in the walls.